davidcalikes/Marvelous-Matching/docs/README.md

     * The Footer is located at the bottom of all five pages of the site.

-    * The Footer section of the site provides copyright, developer information and links to relevant developer pages.
+    * The Footer section of the site provides copyright and developer information as well as links to some relevant developer pages.
 The links open in a new tab and contain descriptive title attributes for accessibility.

     <br>